Clement of Ohrid: Life

 The exact date of his birth is unknown.
 Most probably, he joined Methodius as a young man following him later to the monastery on Mysian Olympus.
 According to his hagiography by Theophylact of Ohrid, Clement knew the life of Methodius like no other.
-That is why most scholars think he was born in the Byzantine Empire in the territory where Methodius served during his political career, i.e. that he was a Slav from Southern Macedonia.
-This gives rise to some researchers to indicate the area of Thessaloniki as the possible place of birth of Clement.
+That is why most scholars think he was born in the Byzantine Empire in the territory where Methodius served during his political career, i.e., that he was a Slav from Southern Macedonia.
+This compels some researchers to designate the area of Thessaloniki as the possible place of birth of Clement.
 According to others, the area of Southern Macedonia, including the northern approach to Thessaloniki, where he may have been born, was then part of the First Bulgarian Empire.
-Most of Macedonia became part of Bulgaria between 830 and 840, i.e when Clement was born.
+Most of Macedonia became part of Bulgaria between 830 and 840, i.e., when Clement was born.
 The Short Life of St. Clement by Theophylact of Ohrid testifies to his Slavic origin, calling him "the first bishop in the Bulgarian language," while The Ohrid Legend written by Demetrios Chomatenos describes him as one of the European Moesians, commonly known as Bulgarians.
 (Note: "This great father of ours and light of Bulgaria was by origin of the European Moesians whom the people commonly known as Bulgarians…") Because of that, some scholars label him a Bulgarian Slav, while Dimitri Obolensky calls Clement a Slav inhabitant of the Kingdom of Bulgaria.
 A fringe view on his origin postulates that Clement was born in Great Moravia.
 This view is based on the lexicographical analysis of Clement's works.